-The investigator has the discretion to determine the relevance of any proffered evidence and to include or exclude certain types of evidence.
-In general, the investigator will not consider statements of opinion as to any person's general reputation for any character trait, rather than direct observations or reasonable inferences from the facts.
+The Center has the discretion to determine the relevance of any proffered evidence.
+In general, statements of opinion as to any person's general reputation for any character trait, rather than direct observations or reasonable inferences from the facts, will not be considered.